 Born and raised on a farm, he says he is proud to have inherited some of the hard-working qualities of his parents.
 “I work from morning till evening every day.
 The animals do not have days off!”

 Dairy farming is one of the most difficult branches in agriculture.
-Working hard is a prerequisite, but the corona pandemic inflicted some additional challenges on farmers.
+Working hard is a prerequisite despite the challenges.

-The corona impact is only one in the series of blows that negatively affected Moldovan agriculture lately.
-“The biggest problem in agriculture is not just the pandemic but the prolonged drought and the lack of access to irrigation that led to very high losses last year.
-I lost about 60% of the estimated grain harvest, while those from the south of Moldova lost even 90% of the harvest,” says Andrian.
+“The biggest problem in agriculture are the droughts and the lack of access to irrigation that led to very high losses last year.
+I lost about 60% of the estimated cereals harvest,” says Andrian.